all-in-one-of/notes-on-things/smf-coding-links.md

 ### Audio Plugin Tools

+- [Room EQ Wizard](https://www.roomeqwizard.com/) - Software that helps you calibrate your speaker setup.

 - [Vamp Plugins](https://www.vamp-plugins.org/) - Allows you to output descriptive debug data while writing an audio analysis tool.

 - [Christian Budde's VST Analyzer](http://www.pcjv.de/applications/measurement-programs/) - Tool to check impulse response of a VST, or if it is adding distortion.
 Free.